1. What is Node.js? Where can you use it?

-- Node.js provides a module which supports following three methods to create a child process. (node js interview questions and answers pdf)
+Node.js provides a module which supports the following three methods to create a child process.

 The two types of API functions in Node.js are:

-By default npm will install the dependency in the local mode.
+Answer: By default, npm will install the dependency in the local mode.
 Here local mode refers to the package installation in node_modules directory lying in the folder where Node application is present. “require ()” is used to access the locally deployed packages.

 46. What Is A Control Flow Function?
 What Are The Steps Does It Execute?